fortrabbit/blog/bounced-payment.md

 author: fl
 created: 2016-01-28
 title: 'That bounced payment'
-excerpt: 'Insights on how we deal with bounced payments'
+intro: 'Insights on how we deal with bounced payments'
 lead: "Things will go wrong — they say.
 That other day I had to deal with this complicated support ticket.
 I'd like to share the conversation and some thoughts on billing & accounting for startups here with you."
 figure:
   src: payment-poster.jpg